Food safety for businesses

 We keep food businesses up to date with topical issues by sending them 'Food Matters', an occasional newsletter prepared by the Food Safety team.

-'Food Matters' is usually sent out two or three times a year - the most recent editions are available for download on the right.
+'Food Matters' is usually sent out two or three times a year - the most recent editions are available from Related Downloads.

 When the Food Standards Agency (FSA) issues a food safety alert, we check to see what action is expected of local food authorities and will contact food businesses and/or the local press as necessary.
-More details of food safety alerts are available on the FSA website (see link on the right).
+More details of food safety alerts are available on Food Standards Agency.

 'Scores on the Doors' - The Food Hygiene Rating Scheme

 The Council has signed up to the Food Standards Agency's national Food Hygiene Rating Scheme to help improve food hygiene standards in food businesses and to help raise customer awareness.
-More details about the scheme and its implementation are available in the Food Safety page, available through the link on the left.
+More details about the scheme and its implementation are available on Food Safety.

-- Food Safety - Public Protection Full details for Food Safety - Public Protection
+- Food Safety - Public Protection Full Contact Details